mikebell/mikebell.io/content/cv.md

 #### DevOps Engineer (previously Senior Developer) - Convivio - June 2016 to February 2021

-**Cabinet Office National Leadership Centre** - I helped to build and maintain an AWS EKS cluster for their now defunct leadership network Connect.
+**Cabinet Office National Leadership Centre** - I helped to build and maintain an AWS EKS cluster for their now defunct Leadership Network Connect.
 The first objective of the project was to compare existing architectures available through the Government such as GOV.UK PaaS and GSP (GDS Supported Platform), while both have their benefits we were unable to use them for our needs so proceeded to build our own.
 Following building our own we made sure to open source [our](https://github.com/cabinetoffice/national-leadership-centre-terragrunt) [work](https://github.com/cabinetoffice/national-leadership-centre-terraform) to create a repeatable UK government friendly Kubernetes cluster.

 * Terraform
 * AWS